astropy/astropy-APEs/APE25.rst

 tool.
-The authors of this APE volunteer to provide a tutorial on static type checking to the Astropy community within 100 megaseconds after this APE is approved.
+The authors of this APE volunteer to provide a tutorial on static type checking to the Astropy community within 100 megaseconds after this APE is approved. initially be minimal, and then can be gradually expanded as time and resources permit.
+The static type checker will initially be ``ty``, and the Coordination Committee will be empowered to switch Astropy to a different static type checking tool.

 Detailed description
 --------------------